Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry

-Interestingly, we find that the critical curves for $\kappa<0$ obtained from numerical solutions of the coupled GP equations agree with those determined by Ref.~\cite{Wu2015} using a perturbative approach.
-As discussed in Sec.~\ref{Intro}, this implies that the assumption of a continuous transition between the soliton states and the plane-wave yrast states at $l=kx_B$ is correct in this case.
+Interestingly, we find that the critical curves for $\kappa<0$ obtained from numerical solutions of the coupled GP equations agree with those given in Ref.~\cite{Wu2015} using a perturbative approach. { In this approach, one begins at a sufficiently large $\gamma$ that a specific plane-wave state is guaranteed to be an yrast state at angular momentum $l = kx_B$.
+In this regime, the local structure of the yrast spectrum in the vicinity of this plane-wave state can be determined perturbatively, and it exhibits a cusp at $l = kx_B$ (see Fig.~\ref{yrastkp} for an example).
+As $\gamma$ is gradually decreased, this cusp becomes progressively less pronounced and eventually smooths out and its disappearance defines the critical value of $\gamma$.
+This approach, however, presupposes that at $l = kx_B$ the plane-wave state transitions continuously into a soliton state as $\gamma$ is lowered.} The agreement between the analytic approach and our numerical simulation here then implies that the assumption is correct for $\kappa <0$.
 This is verified by our numerical calculations.
 As a representative example, we fix $x_B = 0.02$ and increase $\gamma$.
 As shown in the phase diagram in Fig.~\ref{cckn}, the plane-wave state $(\phi_0,\phi_2)$ becomes an yrast state once $\gamma$ exceeds the critical value $ \gamma_c \simeq 11.2$.
 In Fig.~\ref{wf_km}, we plot the condensate wave functions at $l = 2 x_B$ for $\gamma = 8$, $10$, $11$, and $11.5$.